-NOTE: Process dissolved gas samples within 3 hours of sample collection.
+NOTE: Process dissolved gas samples within 3 hours of sample collection (6 hours maximum allowable for lakes).
 All water and air samples must be processed at the same time, so that the AIR sample provides a consistent atmospheric gas reference.
+Air should be pulled into the syringes as close to the same time as possible (i.e. one right after the other).
+All air, including the air sample, should be collected within 5 minutes of each other.

 - Record the Date (YYYYMMDD) and the time of day (use military time and record the local time (Ex.
 13:46) that each sample was collected on the Dissolved Gas Data Sheet (RD[05]).
-You DO NOT need to complete a second General Field Metadata sheet unless dissolved gas samples are collected on a different date than the water chemistry samples. - Point the sample syringe UPWARD and tap syringe to move any small air bubbles to the top of the syringe.
+You DO NOT need to complete a second General Field Metadata sheet unless dissolved gas samples are collected on a different date than the water chemistry samples. - 2.
+Record the barometric pressure at each station at the time of each sample collection. - 3.
+Point the sample syringe UPWARD and tap syringe to move any small air bubbles to the top of the syringe.
 With syringe still pointing up, push the plunger to the 40 mL mark to expel entrapped gas and excess sample (Figure 8).
 You will not need to do this step for integrated samples, since you only sampled 40 mL.